deckhouse/virtualization/docs/USER_GUIDE.md

   name: linux-vm
 spec:
   # ... other VM settings ...
-  gpuDevices:
+  gpus:
     - gpuClassName: nvidia-h100
 ```

 The `gpuClassName` field must be the name of an existing `GPUClass` that selects the GPU to attach.
 To attach several GPUs, add more entries (list order is not significant).

-Changing `.spec.gpuDevices` requires restarting the virtual machine to apply the new configuration.
+Changing `.spec.gpus` requires restarting the virtual machine to apply the new configuration.

 ## USB Devices